FOLDSAB/PE-Parser/README.md

 - This tool provides insights into the DOS headers, NT headers, section headers, and data directory entries of the PE file.
 - It's designed for educational, analysis, and debugging purposes.

+I believe there are better ways to do what I done here.
+I'm not a C specialist, so I know there's room to improve this code.
+I'd love to hear your ideas and feedback.
+Don't hesitate to reach out to me.
+Thanks!
 ---